-The XC226x includes three USIC modules (USIC0, USIC1, USIC2), each providing two serial communication channels.
+The XE167 includes up to three USIC modules (USIC0, USIC1, USIC2), each providing two serial communication channels.

 The Universal Serial Interface Channel (USIC) module is based on a generic data shift and data storage structure which is identical for all supported serial communication protocols.
 Each channel supports complete full-duplex operation with a basic data buffer structure (one transmit buffer and two receive buffer stages).
 In addition, the data handling software can use FIFOs.